vanisharma31/financial-transaction-analysis/README.md

 <p>The majority of customers (74.83%) belong to the Regular segment, while VIP customers account for only 2.30%, indicating a relatively small group of high-value customers.</p>

 <strong>Customer Lifetime Value (CLV)</strong>
-* Calculated Total Spending, Average Spending, Transaction Frequency, Relationship Duration, and Estimated CLV.
+* Calculated customer lifetime metrics including: Total Spending, Average Spending, Transaction Frequency, Relationship Duration, and Estimated CLV.
 * Ranked customers using RANK(), DENSE_RANK(), and NTILE() to identify high-value customers.